 After entering the church, the gloriously gilded Chapel of Senhor dos Passos - the ancient Chapel of St. Anthony - is immediately left of the main entrance.
 Unfortunately, you have to peer through an iron grill to appreciate the exquisite 17th-century paneled wood carvings, which are outstanding in their detail and craftsmanship and date from when the Senhor dos Passos brotherhood was founded.

-Tips and Tactics: How to Make the Most of Your Visit to the Mosteiro dos Jerónimos
+Tips and Tours: How to Make the Most of Your Visit to the Mosteiro dos Jerónimos

 - Morning visits on clear days are rewarded with bright sunlight illuminating the stunning colors of the church's stained glass windows.